civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/moneris.md

 1. Moneris provides a web interface to do lots of administrative stuff (e.g. reversing charges, managing recurring payments), not currently handled by CiviContribute.
 Lots of contributor information is also sent to Moneris to help you match up data in your accounting.
 1. Recurring payments, while functional, is incomplete.
 The Moneris payment processor in CiviCRM will trigger recurring transactions in Moneris, however that is about it.
 There is no way, out of the box, for CiviCRM to poll or be notified when a recurrence happens and log the respective transaction as a contribution.
 As such, you will need to manually monitor your Moneris admin for recurring transactions, and when they occur, you'll need to manually enter the contribution on the CiviCRM admin in order to keep the data in CiviCRM up to date.
 There is also no way that I am aware of to manage the Moneris end of a recurring contribution.
 For cancelations, credit card information updates and otherwise, you'll need to use your Moneris admin account.
 This of course leaves much to be desired, so take that into consideration before choosing Moneris as your payment processor for CiviCRM.

-## Joomla Issue

-There is a bug in the code that persists, at least in the joomla install on an apache server

-administrator/components/com_civicrm/CRM/Core/Payment/Moneris.php

-line 65: if (include_once 'Services/mpgClasses.php' === false )

-needs extra brackets.

-line 65: if ((include_once 'Services/mpgClasses.php') === false )# Setting up Moneris Hosted Payment Processor for CiviCRM
+## Setting up Moneris Hosted Payment Processor for CiviCRM

 This document serves as a brief description of how you go about setting up Moneris Hosted to work with CiviCRM 4.x